 If you are an expat, there are a whole load of groups on social media you can join to connect with other expats parents locally.
 This can open up doors to helpful information for your family, including the expat home-ed community in Malaysia.
 These groups are a great option not only for information, but building a social circle for your child to meet and connect with other home-ed kids.

-Online education is a fantastic option if you are looking for a more structured approach to your child’s home-education.
-My Online Schooling Asia Pacific offers a full-time education online for pupils in the Australia and Asia Pacific region.
+Online education is a fantastic option if you are looking for a more structured approach to your child's home-education.
+My Online Schooling offers a full-time education online for pupils across the globe.
 Our live online lessons are based on the English National Curriculum, and are taught by fully trained and qualified teachers.

-If you’d like to learn more about how online schooling works, download your copy of our school prospectus here.
+If you'd like to learn more about how online schooling works, download your copy of our school prospectus.